pkdone/mongo-rust-lambda-demo/README.md

 There are a few options for monitoring your deployed Lambda function, including:

- 1. From the [Functions page of the Lambda console](https://console.aws.amazon.com/lambda/home#/functions) you can use the _Monitor_ tab to view when your Lambda was invoked, its output and other statistics.
+ 1. From the [Functions page of the Lambda console](https://console.aws.amazon.com/lambda/home#/functions) you can use the _Monitor_ tab to view when your Lambda function was invoked, its output and other statistics.

- 2. Run the following AWS CLI command to _tail_ the emitted log events for the Lambda (then invoke the AWS CLI test again to see logged output):
+ 2. Run the following AWS CLI command to _tail_ the emitted log events for the Lambda function (then invoke the AWS CLI test again to see logged output):

 ```console
 aws logs tail /aws/lambda/mongo-rust-lambda-demo --follow